Hans-Onesmo/Credit-fraud/README.md

 # Credit-fraud
-Detect credit fraud in a dataset and module for real time
+Detect credit fraud in a dataset and create a module for real time fraud detection